chan-w/code-cloze/anki/README.md

 - `anki-back.html`: Back template of the card; the helper functions are used to remove both HTML encoding and cloze syntax.

 ## Usage
+We create a new note type containing the JavaScript required for the cloze deletion functionality.
 ### Note Type Setup
 1. Clone the Basic note type.